 "We're now in the process of toning down some of the more aggressive gestures," such as glaring, said an officer with India's Border Security Force.

 There's enormous curiosity about "the others" on the part of those on either side of a border that encapsulates bloodshed, family separations and the pain of division.
 At the end of the ceremony, spectators throng the fence to get a peek at neighbors who look so much like themselves.
 Some wave.
+Many just stare.

 Six decades of separation, limited people-to-people contact and mistrust whipped up by politicians have left their mark on average Ahmeds and Guptas, who sometimes act as though the other folks are from another planet.

 "So you've just come from India?" a taxi driver asks a traveler all of 15 feet into Pakistan.
 "What's the weather like over there?"